facebookresearch/vissl/docs/source/compatibility_libraries.rst

 Converting to TorchVision
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-All the ResNe(X)t models in VISSL can be converted to Torchvision weights using following command:
+All the ResNe(X)t models in VISSL can be converted to Torchvision weights using the following command:

 .. code-block:: bash